SitramSoft/HomeLab/README.md

 The LAN interface is physically located on the board near the text written on the metal plate.

-Download [pfSense Community Edition](https://www.pfsense.org/download/), connect it to a CD-ROM on the VM and follow the installation procedure.
+Download [pfSense+](https://www.pfsense.org/download/), connect it to a CD-ROM on the VM and follow the installation procedure.
 Below are several parameters which I have customized during the installation procedure.

 **Interface assignment:**